davidOSUL/AtTiny85-Arduino-Serial-Monitor/README.md

 Once you've uploaded your code to your Tiny, and the provided code to your arduino, you'll need to connect the two.

-Essentially you'll want to hook up your designated TX pin on your Tiny to the Arduino's RX Pin with a 330 ohm resistor in series.
+You'll want to hook up your designated TX pin on your Tiny to the Arduino's RX Pin with a 330 ohm resistor in series.
 Then hook up the Tiny's Voltage pin to 5V and GND to GND.
 ![scehmatic](https://github.com/davidOSUL/AtTiny85-Arduino-Serial-Monitor/blob/master/schematic.jpg)

 This library uses one way communication (Tiny -> Arduino), so it only needs one pin on the Tiny for serial communication.